donovandoubless/weather-app-reactjs/README.md

 # Weather App (React.js)

-This project is created with React
+This project is created with React.
 Api used is from https://openweathermap.org/